-Planning and Urban Design to Bring Back Main Street This solutions brief, from Fathom Studio, identifies opportunities to use planning and urban design to support the long-term recovery and resilience of main streets. #COVID19 #Downtowns&MainStreets #MainStreets
+Planning and Urban Design to Bring Back Main Street This solutions brief, from Fathom Studio, identifies opportunities to use planning and urban design to support the long-term recovery and resilience of main streets. #COVID19 #Downtowns #MainStreets

 Operational Trends and Potential Actions for Main Street Retail Recovery This solution brief, from J.C.
 Williams Group, focuses on the role that local business organizations can take to help ensure that main streets remain lively areas of commerce.
-It presents an analysis of the trends and challenges experienced by retailers and suggests a series of potential actions for supporting the reopening, recovery, and renewal of main street commercial areas. #COVID19 #Downtowns&MainStreets #MainStreets
+It presents an analysis of the trends and challenges experienced by retailers and suggests a series of potential actions for supporting the reopening, recovery, and renewal of main street commercial areas. #COVID19 #Downtowns #MainStreets

 Supporting Main Street Recovery Through Small-Business-Friendly Policy This solution brief from, 360 Collective, focuses on the role governments can play in supporting main street retail business sustainability and driving recovery.
-It presents an analysis of the key requirements of business success and suggests retail policy solutions in 5 areas. #COVID19 #Downtowns&MainStreets #MainStreets #PublicFinance&Governance
+It presents an analysis of the key requirements of business success and suggests retail policy solutions in 5 areas. #COVID19 #Downtowns #MainStreets #PublicFinance&Governance

 COVID200 Regional Perspective: The Territories Jay Massie dives into trends and changes at Day 200 in the Territories, and what it means as we look ahead in a time of uncertainty and anxiety, but also of collective purpose in urban Canada. #COVID19